nathanejbrown/moneySplitter/README.md

 # Option 2: Penny Rounding

+After cloning repo, run `npm i`, then `gulp` and navigate to `localhost:8888` to see the live project.
+The key files to examine will be `./src/js/components/main/main.controller.js` and `./src/js/components/tests/main.controller.tests.js`.
+`npm test` will run the tests that I've written.

 ### One hour limit  - Send your Github repo link to Apto contact
 1. Create a function called “moneySplitter” that takes a decimal value called “total” as input.
 1. Create a function to call from “moneySplitter” that splits “total” evenly into three decimal